gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 Few suggests that instead of using an area chart, use a single line chart showing the sum and an additional chart showing the contributions (Few, 146)[^1].
 This makes spotting the change significantly easier.

 ![Two charts showing sum and contributions](/assets/images/dash-p3-area3.png)
-<br>_Left chart shows sum of latency, right chart shows each contributor.
+<br>_This is the same data as the area chart above.
+The left chart shows sum of latency, right chart shows each contributor.
 The contributors to latency are obvious **and** we can see our total!_

 # Bar Charts
 Where line charts show shapes, bar charts show “exact” values.
 For most system metrics you’re better off using a line chart.
 The exception would be a chart which compares a few metrics: